VibhuKavBhat/Retinex-Implementation/README.md

 2. **Standalone Script:** Run the `.py` script from your terminal to process individual images through the pipeline.

 ## Dataset & Testing Methodology
+To facilitate immediate testing and reproducibility, a set of sample images is provided in the `images/` directory of this repository.

-To stress-test the algorithms, the dataset includes highly specific edge cases designed to break standard color-space and filtering assumptions:
+These images were specifically selected to stress-test the algorithms and break standard color-space and filtering assumptions.
+The test cases include:
 * Standard daylight with haze/glare
 * High-frequency organic textures (macro wildlife, fur, foliage)
 * Extreme backlighting (silhouettes)
-* Extreme low-light with point light sources (night fires)
+* Extreme low-light with point light sources (nocturnal fires)
 * Synthetic/Cell-shaded images (uniform color boundaries)

+Users are encouraged to run the program using these provided assets to replicate the observations below.

+PS: Most of these images were clicked by me :)

 ## Observations & Results